March 29, 2018

 Symptoms

-Those who have shoulder impingement syndrome can experience a weakness in their shoulder muscles, and as previously mentioned, some people have pain when the arms are extended above the head, or when they are reaching behind the back.
-If the injury has occurred for a long period of time, the muscle can actually tear in two, which would be classified as a rotator cuff tear.
+People with shoulder impingement syndrome can experience weakness in their shoulder muscles.
+Some people experience pain when they extend their arms above their heads or when they reach behind their backs.
+If an injury lasts a long time, it can cause the muscle to tear completely, which people call a rotator cuff tear.

 Diagnosis

 X-rays will likely be needed for this type of injury.
-X-rays can also help to check for arthritis, as well as for changes in the outline of the bone where the rotator cuff attaches.
+X-rays can help find arthritis and show changes in the bone where the rotator cuff connects.

 Treatment

-Medicines like aspirin or ibuprofen are a common treatment for impingement syndrome.
-They are taken for around six to eight weeks, which is the time it takes to treat the injury.
-Stretching daily in a warm shower also helps.
-If pain persists, your doctor may refer you to a physical therapist or consider a cortisone-type injection, which is an anti-inflammatory medication.
+Medicines like aspirin or ibuprofen are a common part of treatment plans for impingement syndrome.
+People generally take them for around six to eight weeks, which is the time it takes to treat the injury.
+Stretching daily in a warm shower can also help treat shoulder joint pain.

-This article was adapted from WebMD and Cleveland Clinic.
-Read the full article here and here.
+This article adapts information from the Cleveland Clinic.
+You can access the full article here.

 If you have any questions about shoulder impingement syndrome, please contact Campbell Clinic to meet with a physician.